DFE-Digital/prepare-academy-transfers/README.md

 # academy-transfers-api

-The internal service for managing Academy Transfers
+The internal service for managing Academy Transfers.

 ## Tech notes